Who's Behind Listverse?

 On the morning of October 12, 2000, 48-year-old Mary Henderson Morris left her Houston home.
 Later that day, her burned car was found in a remote area with Mary’s torched body inside.
 Curiously, the victim’s wedding ring was missing.
 By all accounts, Mary was a loving wife and mother without any enemies, so no one could figure out why she was murdered in such a horrific fashion.

-Mike claimed that no one answered the call, and that he let Mary’s phone ring for four straight minutes.
+Mike claimed that no one answered the call and let Mary’s phone ring for four straight minutes.
 This led to a theory that Mike hired someone to murder his wife but that they killed another person named Mary Morris by mistake.
-Mary Henderson Morris’s missing wedding ring may have been taken by a contract killer as proof that they completed the job.
-However, police have since leaned toward the position that the two Mary Morris murders are nothing than more than a bizarre coincidence and have no connection to each other.
+A contract killer may have taken Mary Henderson Morris’s missing wedding ring as proof that they completed the job.
+However, police have since leaned toward the position that the two Mary Morris murders are nothing more than a bizarre coincidence and have no connection to each other.
 Nevertheless, they both remain unsolved.

 When Michael never returned home, he was reported missing.
 Michael’s bicycle was later discovered in the Little Susitna River, and his wet, muddy sneakers were found 180 meters (600 ft) away.
 A search of the river turned up no trace of Michael’s body, and he has never been found.

 Believe it or not, Michael’s older brother, Chucky, would also disappear under mysterious circumstances over a decade later.
 On April 13, 2010, 30-year-old Chucky was staying with friends and relatives at a cabin in the Talkeetna Mountains.
 That night, they decided to take a ride through the area on their snowmobiles.
 However, much like his younger brother, Chucky became separated from his group at some point and was never seen again.